hyao/ansible-rbenv/README.md

 Ansible Rbenv
 ==============

-Ansible role to deploy rbenv and rbenv plugins (https://github.com/sstephenson/rbenv); You can also use to install ruby using ruby-build plugin, and select which rbenv plugins to install.
+Ansible role to deploy rbenv and rbenv plugins (https://github.com/sstephenson/rbenv); You can also use it to install ruby using ruby-build plugin, and select which rbenv plugins to install.

 Requirements
 ------------